BinaryIgor/code-examples/metrics-and-logs-collector/README.md

 Sleeping for 5s...

 ```
-...which means that the collector is running and collecting.
+...which means that the *collector* is running and collecting.

 Running Prometheus query (http://localhost:9090):
 ```
 {__name__=~"container.*"}
 ```
-should give you loads of metrics like these ones:
+should give you loads of metrics like these:
 ```
 container_cpu_usage_percent{container="logs-browser", instance="localhost:10101", job="metrics-and-logs-collector", machine="local-machine"}
 0
 container_cpu_usage_percent{container="metrics-and-logs-collector", instance="localhost:10101", job="metrics-and-logs-collector", machine="local-machine"}